rtyler/brokenco.de/_posts/2019-07-18-otto-matic.md

   pipeline, but still hugely relevant to the process.

-In both scenarios, the commonalities that I see and feel warrant modeling would
+In both scenarios I see commonalities which warrant modeling, such as:
-be:

 * Deployment credentials, different signing keys or API tokens.
 * Compile flags